48 Divded By 3

 0

 We start by dividing 3 into 4 (the first digit of 48).
 3 goes into 4 once (1), so we write 1 above the 4.
 Then, we multiply 1 by 3 (getting 3) and subtract it from 4, leaving 1.
-We bring down the next digit (8), making it 18.
-3 goes into 18 six times (6), so we write 6 above the 8.
-We multiply 6 by 3 (getting 18) and subtract it from 18, leaving 0.
+Think about it: we bring down the next digit (8), making it 18.
+Worth adding: 3 goes into 18 six times (6), so we write 6 above the 8.
+That said, we multiply 6 by 3 (getting 18) and subtract it from 18, leaving 0.
 The quotient is 16, and the remainder is 0.

 2. Repeated Subtraction: This method involves repeatedly subtracting the divisor (3) from the dividend (48) until we reach 0.
 The number of times we subtract is the quotient.